shangc1997/Nature_Walk/README.md

 Group Nature Walk Project is a SwiftUI iOS group assignment for the Introduction to iOS Development course.

-The app allows users to:
+The app is being built to allow users to:

+- log in with an email address and password
-- browsing available guided activity sessions
+- browse available nature walk sessions
-- opening a detail page for each session
+- open a detail page for each session
-- contacting the guide or organization by phone number
+- contact the guide or organization by phone number
-- marking a session to favorites
-- sharing session information
+- share session information
+- manage a favorites list

 ## Team Members